paulina-h734/icapital-pitch-game/README.md

 # Drive the Journey

-A short, playable top‑down driving game — the centerpiece of a 15‑minute pitch for iCapital.
-The player drives the **same course** in two cars: a **rusty car** (going it alone — every task is manual and slow) and the **iCapCar** (the iCapital platform — tasks auto‑complete and the route glides).
+A short, playable top‑down driving game and the primary mechanism for a 15‑minute pitch for iCapital.
+The player drives the **same course** in two cars: a **rusty car** (every task is manual and slow) and the **iCapCar** (the iCapital platform, tasks auto‑complete, and the route glides).
 A persistent timer makes the contrast undeniable.
 Built with **Phaser 3 + Vite**; runs fully offline.

 ## Run it